Some of these facts about the Great Wall of China will surprise you. Myths have been perpetuated for decades about the grand structure.

-It's certainly the longest man-made object on earth, a top UNESCO World Heritage Site in Asia, and a requisite for any visit to mainland China.
-But unless you're blessed with better-than-an-eagle vision that can rival modern optics, believe the astronauts over textbooks: the Great Wall of China is not visible from space.
+The Great Wall is certainly one of the greatest engineering feats of all time.
+It's the longest man-made object on earth, a top UNESCO World Heritage Site in Asia, and a requisite for any visit to mainland China.
+But unless you're blessed with better-than-an-eagle vision that can rival modern optics, astronauts will confirm: the Great Wall of China actually isn't visible from space!

 Is the Great Wall of China Visible from Orbit?

 Under perfect conditions, maybe, but it's doubtful.
 Despite the long-running myth that the Great Wall of China is the only man-made structure visible from space, astronauts disagree.
-Astronauts have mistaken other features for the wall but so far weren't able to see the structure without help from technology.
+Funny enough, they get asked about the Great Wall a lot.
+Astronauts have mistaken other features for the wall in the past, but so far weren't able to see the structure without the aid of technology.

-While in low orbit, an astronaut did manage to grab a picture of the Great Wall, but pointing a powerful camera sensor at it and getting lucky doesn't technically mean that it was seen with the naked eye.
+While in low orbit, an astronaut did manage to grab a picture of the Great Wall.
+When zoomed in, the Great Wall of China was indeed visible.
+But pointing a powerful camera sensor at the structure and getting lucky doesn't technically mean that it was seen with the naked eye.

-Although waterways and many man-made objects — including roads — are visible from a low orbit, NASA says that entire continents blend together when viewed with the naked eye from both the moon and space.
+Although waterways and many man-made objects — including some highways — are visible from a low orbit, NASA says that entire continents blend together when viewed with the naked eye from space.
+Adding to the problem is the wall's natural camouflage.
 The Great Wall was constructed using local materials of similar color to the surrounding terrain, making it indistinguishable.

 Why Did People Think the Great Wall Was Visible From Space?